OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If use 4D noise is on, this is the value for the 4th dimension</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If use 4D noise is on, this is the value for the 4th dimension</p>

     <h3>use_4D_noise</h3>